fraunhoferhhi/vvenc/README.md

 # License

 Please see [LICENSE.txt](./LICENSE.txt) file for the terms of use of the contents of this repository.

+In particular, note that the license does not include patent licensing that may be applicable to the use of the contents of this repository.

 For more information, please contact: vvc@hhi.fraunhofer.de